Skip to main content

 De te Vachan Yeh Ek Duje Ko

 The wedding ground was decorated with red and golden drapes, canopies of red, white and yellow flowers, roses, lilies and marigolds.
-Yellow decorative lights were placed and the mandap was made in a round shape, with Red Carpet and a Yajna Kund in between.
-The four pillars of the mandap were shaped like S and they met at the temple-designed top made of a beautiful canopy of garlands and drapes, from where a jhoomar hung.
+Yellow decorative lights were placed, and the mandap was made in a round shape, with a Red Carpet and a Yajna Kund in between.
+The four pillars of the mandap were shaped like an S, and they met at the temple-designed top made of a beautiful canopy of garlands and drapes, from where a jhoomar hung.
 Ram Rakh was checking on all the arrangements in his cream-white Sherwani and maroon dhoti teamed with a white pagri with a red border.
 Being the Bride's father seemed to be the toughest job in the world.
-Hansa arrived behind him in a deep Maroon saree embroidered with golden Zari and her hair was done in a bun with roses in it.
-She wore her own wedding necklace, earrings and large stone rings looking nothing less than a royal herself with her maroon lips and Kohl highlighted eyes.
+Hansa arrived behind him in a deep Maroon saree embroidered with golden Zari, and her hair was done in a bun with roses in it.
+She wore her own wedding necklace, earrings and large stone rings, looking nothing less than a royal herself with her maroon lips and Kohl highlighted eyes.
 Ajab seemed to have her eyes.

-" Ram is everything arranged?"
+" Ram, is everything arranged?"

 " I think so... where is the aarti thaal?"